October 9, 2018

 Out-of-the-box realism is another factor that helped influence their decision.
 “The lighting that you get in Unreal is much more realistic than any other real-time software we’ve come across,” says Finlay.

 But it’s the sheer speed of getting things done that really proved key.
 While the team ideally likes to have three months to create a full-blown virtual reality experience, the time frame often ends up being three weeks.
 And if there’s one constant in that process, it’s change.
 “We’ll go through iteration after iteration pretty much all the way up to the day of the interview, because the project manager is still trying to figure out exactly the message that they want to tell the client,” explains Reed.

-To bring their scenes into Unreal Engine, HNTB uses Datasmith, a toolset in Unreal Studio that streamlines the import process for 3ds Max and CAD formats.
+To bring their scenes into Unreal Engine, HNTB uses Datasmith, a toolset included in Unreal Engine for free since version 4.24 that streamlines the import process for 3ds Max and CAD formats.
 Finlay credits the nondestructive re-import feature with helping them to iterate quickly, ensuring that setups they’ve already created, such as colliders and LODs, are not lost.

 Senior 3D Visualization Specialist Daniela Sanchez just enjoys the fact that she’s working in real time.
 “I can quickly see how [an asset] is going to look compared to traditional rendering, where you had to sit and wait to see that is was wrong,” she laughs.

 Sanchez is not alone in appreciating the benefits of real-time rendering.
 In a recent study by Forrester Consulting, over 80% of those surveyed felt that it speeds up processes; drives faster iterations and revisions; and promotes better quality and outcomes.
 Meanwhile, 76% said the time it takes to render offline is a barrier to exploring creative choices.